Raniconduh/cscroll/README.md

 * `ma`: **M**ark **A**ll files in the directory
 * `mu`: **M**ark **U**nmark: Unmarks all files on the directory

+#### Renaming

+The `r` command will show a prompt (similar to a command prompt but without a prefix) where the new file name is to be expected.
+A file may only be renamed within the same directory.
+E.g. if the directory cscroll is in is `/home/user/downloads` and the file `image.png` is renamed to `/home/user/image.png`, it will fail.
+The file can only be renamed to something like `my_image.png`.
+(Attempting to move a file across directories is not possible with the rename function.)
+Mass renaming is not possible.

 ## Installation